dotnet/AspNetCore.Docs/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 ## Parameterized Authorize Attribute Example

 One scenario where `IAuthorizationPolicyProvider` is useful is enabling custom `[Authorize]` attributes whose requirements depend on a parameter.
 For example, in [policy-based authorization](xref:security/authorization/policies) documentation, an age-based (“AtLeast21”) policy was used as a sample.
 If different controller actions in an application should be made available to users of *different* ages, though, it might be useful to have many different age-based policies.
-An alternative to registering all the different age-based policies that the application will need would be to generate the policies dynamically with a custom `IAuthorizationPolicyProvider` and annotate actions with an authorization attribute like `[MinimumAgeAuthorize(20)]`.
+Instead of registering all the different age-based policies that the application will need individually, you can generate the policies dynamically with a custom `IAuthorizationPolicyProvider` and annotate actions with an authorization attribute like `[MinimumAgeAuthorize(20)]`.

 ## Custom Authorization Attributes